RelationalAI VS Code Extension

 file, you can select some text and invoke RelationalAI: Query

-from the command palette to send the text as a query.
+from the Command Palette to send the text as a query.
 Alternatively, you can send a query with the shift+enter

 keyboard shortcut.
 If you want to send the whole file, do Ctrl+A

-to select all of the text before doing shift+enter
+on Mac) to select all of the text before doing shift+enter

 .

 , respectively.
-If you install a model, the model name is determined by the file path of the open editor relative to the project root (the folder you have open in VS Code).
+If you load a model, the model name is determined by the file path of the open editor relative to the project root (the folder you have open in VS Code).
 For example, if you've opened ~/my-project/

 and the file name is ~/my-project/model/profit.rel